Type 11 light machine gun: Variants

 Type 91 – was a modified Type 11 for use on tanks and armoured vehicles.
-The machine gun was equipped with an angled pistol grip, the stock and bipod were removed.
+The machine gun was equipped with an angled pistol grip, the stock and bipod were removed, and the hopper was extended to hold three extra clips for a total of 45 rounds.
 Additionally, the machine gun was equipped with two brackets (on the right side) for mounting a 1.5x30 scope manufactured by Tomioka Kogaku.

 Te-4 – A modified Type 11 which was designed to replace the Type 89 "flexible" due to the excessive weight of the latter.
 It used a different flexible mounting, had a shorter wooden stock and a straight pistol grip with an enlarged trigger guard, the barrel had no cooling fins.
 It was chambered for the 7.7x58mmSR Type 89 cartridge and fed from 70-round pan magazines.
 It is uncertain whether the Te-4 was made by splitting the Type 89 "flexible" or was a direct derivative of Type 11.

 Liao Type 17 - A Chinese copy of the Type 11 design manufactured in small numbers at the Mukden Arsenal.
 Around 400 were produced between 1928 and 1931, production was halted due to the Japanese invasion of Manchuria.
 One surviving example is displayed at the Military Museum of the Chinese People's Revolution in Beijing.